binaryage/firelogger/README.markdown

     cd firepython
     rake

-After that our XPI should be available in ``firepython/build/firepython-X.Y.xpi``.
+After that your XPI should be available in ``build/firepython-X.Y.xpi``.

 You should be able to install XPI file into Firefox: ``File -> Open File`` ... and browse for ``firepython-X.Y.xpi``.